 Field sampling and dendrochronological methods to assess individual tree resilience

-Trees were sampled during autumn 2016 at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located at the northern aspect; and Cáñar (CA), a wetter site located at the southern aspect (Figure 1; Table 1).
-For the southern site, two elevations were sampled: CA-Low (around 1700 m) and CA-High (around 1860 m), constituting the current low-elevational limit (CA-Low) and the tree-line (CA-High), respectively, in the sampled aspect.
+Trees were sampled during the autumn of 2016 at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located with a northern exposure; and Cáñar (CA), a wetter site with a southern exposure (Figure 1; Table 1).
+For the southern site, two elevations were sampled: CA-Low (around 1700 m) and CA-High (around 1860 m), constituting the current low-elevational limit (CA-Low) and the tree-line (CA-High), respectively, in the site sampled.
 Despite the proximity of these two elevations (less than a 200-m difference) the stands differ markedly in their structure and characteristics (Table 1).
 The three sampling sites followed a moisture gradient: SJ < CA-Low < Ca-High (Table 1).
 All the sites were oak monospecific and representative of the population clusters identified for the species in this mountain range (Pérez-Luque and others 2015b).
 At each site, between 15 and 20 trees from either the single dominant-codominant layer in CA or the open canopy in SJ were randomly sampled.
-Two cores of 5 mm of diameter were taken from each tree at breast height (1.3 m) using an increment borer.
+Two cores of 5 mm in diameter were taken from each tree at breast height (1.3 m) using an increment borer.
 Diameter at breast height (DBH) and total height were measured for each tree.
 In addition, stand competition affecting target trees was assessed by recording distance, azimuth, DBH, species, and total height of all neighboring living trees with DBH > 7.5 cm within a circular plot with a 10-m radius.
 Several competition indices were calculated: the distance independent indices density (trees⋅ha-1), and basal area (BA, m2⋅ha-1); and the distance dependent index size ratio proportional to distance as srd=i=1n(dbhj/dbhi)⋅1/(distij+1) (see Gea-Izquierdo and Cañellas 2009 for more details).
-Differences between sites for height, DBH and competition indices were analyzed using non-parametric Kruskal-Wallis rank sum tests.
+Differences between sites for height, DBH, and competition indices were analyzed using non-parametric Kruskal-Wallis rank sum tests.
 When significant differences were detected, multiple comparisons were run using the Dunn’s-test with Bonferroni adjustment to correct for significance.

 Tree cores were air dried, glued onto wooden mounts, and sanded.
 Annual radial growth (ring width, RW) was determined with a measuring device coupled to a stereomicroscope, for an accuracy of 0.001 mm.
 Individual ring series were first visually and statistically cross-dated with TSAP software (Rinntech, Heidelberg, Germany), using the statistics Gleichläufigkeit (GLK), t-value and the crossdating index (CDI).
 Cross-dating validation was finally verified using COFECHA (Holmes 1983).